nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+Welcome to the CSBook User Guide.
+This user guide serves as a guide to new users on how to quickly get started on using the application through the "Quick Start" section, while also serving as a reference to more experienced users of all available commands and how best to use them to make the most utility of our application in the "Feature List" section.

 CSBook is a **desktop app for teaching assistants (TAs) to manage their students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CSBook can get your student management tasks done faster than traditional GUI apps.
+If you are faster at typing, CSBook can get your student management tasks done faster than traditional GUI applications.

+Some of the main features of our application include the storing of students in the database, creating groups and assigning students to groups, as well as the management of groups.

 * Table of Contents
 {:toc}